Stanley Donen: Professional conflict

-Other tensions included Donen's hit films as compared to Vincente Minnelli's Brigadoon (which Kelly was closely involved in and had wanted to direct) and Kelly's own ambitious film Invitation to Dance, both of which were financially unsuccessful.
+Other tensions included Donen's hit films as compared to Vincente Minnelli's Brigadoon (which Kelly was closely involved in and had wanted to direct) and Kelly's own ambitious film Invitation to the Dance, both of which were financially unsuccessful.
 During the shooting of Seven Brides for Seven Brothers, Donen often complained about his budgetary constraints, while Brigadoon had a much larger budget.
 Around this time Kelly's attempts at dramatic acting with The Devil Makes Three (1952) and Seagulls Over Sorrento (1954) flopped, and his marriage to Betsy Blair was coming to an end.

 In later years, Donen would state that he had nothing nice to say about Kelly.
 At a 1991 tribute to Comden and Green, Kelly said in a public speech that Donen "needed [him] to grow up with" but added "I needed Stanley at the back of the camera."
 He also described Donen as being thought of as his whipping-boy at MGM.
 Although Donen often complained that Kelly never gave him enough credit for their work, Kelly did credit him for the Jerry the Mouse and "Alter Ego" dance sequences.
 In 1992 Donen said "I'm grateful to him, but I paid back the debt, ten times over.
 And he got his money's worth out of me."
 Betsy Blair claimed to be "surprised and bemused" about Donen's bitterness towards Kelly.